-Whether you choose the relaxed 10-kilometres-circular trail from and to St. Moritz (Bad) via Silvaplana that leads you first across the frozen Lake Champfèr and on your way back through a fairytale-like snow-covered larch forest, or you choose the winter trail classic Maloja-St. Moritz with 16 stunning kilometres across Lake Sils, Lake Silvaplana, Lake Champfèr and Lake St. Moritz – running on water has never been easier or more beautiful!
+Whether on the easy-going 10 km round trail to and from St. Moritz via Silvaplana, which leads across the frozen Lake Champfèr on the outward run and back through a snow-covered larch forest, or on the winter trail classic from Maloja to St. Moritz with 17 beautiful kilometers across Lakes Sils, Silvaplana, Champfèr, and St. Moritz - running on water takes on new meaning here.

 Photographer: Christoph Gramann